-- A transfer on death deed does not take effect until you pass away.
+- A transfer on a death deed does not take effect until you pass away.
 The beneficiary of the property has no legal rights until your death.
 You remain in full control of the property until that time.

-- If the property is currently owned jointly with someone else, the transfer on death deed does not take effect until the last surviving owner dies.
+- If the property is currently owned jointly with someone else, the transfer on the death deed does not take effect until the last surviving owner dies.

 - The beneficiary of the property does not have to sign, acknowledge, or even be aware that the deed exists.